dorhaimovich/crypto-balance-system/README.md

 ## Project Overview

-The Balances Management Service is a NestJS-based backend system designed to manage user balances, particularly in cryptocurrencies.
+The Crypto Balances Management System is a NestJS-based backend system designed to manage user balances, particularly in cryptocurrencies.
 It provides functionalities to:

-Retrieve individual or total balances in various currencies.
+* Retrieve individual or total balances in various currencies.
-Add or update balances.
+* Add or update balances.
-Rebalance portfolios with customizable target percentages.
+* Rebalance portfolios with customizable target percentages.
-Validate user inputs and handle exceptions gracefully.

 This service integrates with a database system (node-json-db) and external APIs for real-time exchange rates, ensuring accurate balance calculations.

 ## Project setup